ericcheung1/WPaaS/README.md

 Make sure Git LFS is installed with `git lfs install` before cloning.

 #### With Source
-Clone the repo, install dependencies with `pip install -r requirements.txt`, change into the `src` directory, then start FastAPI server with `uvicorn src/inference:app --host 0.0.0.0 --port 8000`.
+Clone the repo, change into the `src` directory, install dependencies with `pip install -r requirements.txt`, then start FastAPI server with `uvicorn inference:app --host 0.0.0.0 --port 8000`.

 #### With Docker
 Pull the latest build with `docker pull ghcr.io/ericcheung1/text-processing:main`, then start container with `docker run -p 8000:8000 ghcr.io/ericcheung1/text-processing:main`.